 Make sure to base the small chunk tasks on reality, not your idea of how something will look.
 For example, if you’re small chunking the process of getting featured on book promotion sites, either go off your experience or ask an author who has that experience.
 Things rarely work in reality as we imagine them to.

 Once you’ve got a series of the smallest steps possible to get something done, consider the wider context.
-Which parts of your book marketing plan need to be carried out before others?
+Which parts of your book marketing and design plan need to be carried out before others?
 Are there some later activities that depend upon earlier ones?